 By increasing dietary fat in your low-carbohydrate diet meal plan, you're providing the raw material for your steroid hormones.
 To make estrogen, progesterone, testosterone, and cortisol for your adrenal glands, you need cholesterol—you need fat.
 The ketogenic diet for women gives you that.
 If you are doing a low-fat diet, you are going to starve those hormones.

-4. Decreasing Insulin Decreases the Symptoms of Polycystic Ovarian Syndrome (PCOS)
+4. Decreasing Fat Storing Hormone Decreases the Symptoms of Polycystic Ovarian Syndrome (PCOS)

-Decreasing insulin also decreases the symptoms of PCOS.
+Decreasing Fat Storing Hormone also decreases the symptoms of PCOS.
 This is a condition where women have too much androgen, which is a male hormone.
 As a result, they are getting facial hair, deeper voice, gut problems, no more libido, among others.
-This is due to the high levels of insulin.
-If you decrease your insulin levels, you are going to automatically improve this condition, which also improves your overall hormone profile.
+This is due to the high levels of Fat Storing Hormone.
+If you decrease your Fat Storing Hormone levels, you are going to automatically improve this condition, which also improves your overall hormone profile.

 RELATED: How Much Is Too Much Fat On Keto